The long term experiment with liming and fertilising acidic soils

 Objective

-Studying the influence of the application limestones and fertilisers on soil fertility, production evolution, soil properties, harvest quality, environmental impact.
+Studying the influence of limestone application and fertilisation on soil fertility, crop yields, soil properties, harvest quality and environmental impact.

 Description